Michael Ball: Recording work

 A new compilation album entitled Michael Ball: The Silver Collection was released in July 2007, along with the DVD version of his 1995 film England My England.
 Towards the end of 2007, Ball recorded his 15th solo album for release on 15 October of that year.
 The album features songs all written by Burt Bacharach and is entitled Back to Bacharach.
 It was released along with a performance DVD of his 2007 tour, One Voice Live, filmed at London's Hammersmith Apollo.
 Promotional activities took place throughout October and November 2007 for these releases including appearances on Friday Night with Jonathan Ross and Loose Women.

 In February 2013, Ball released his album "Both Sides Now" featuring the song "Fight the Fight" from Tim Rice's new musical From Here to Eternity.

 In November 2014, Ball released his new album, If Everyone Was Listening.
 In March 2019, he released the album Coming Home To You.
 The album reached number one in the UK Albums Chart and, although Ball has had many hits, this is his first solo number one selling album in 26 years.

 He has recorded three albums with Alfie Boe.
 Two reached number 1; Ball & Boe: Together in 2016 and Ball & Boe: Together Again in 2017.
 Their third album, Ball & Boe: Back Together in 2019 reached number 2 in the UK Albums Chart.

 In April 2020, Ball recorded a duet with 99 year old World War II veteran Captain Tom Moore, in aid of the NHS during the COVID-19 pandemic.
-Their cover of "You'll Never Walk Alone" reached number one in the UK Singles Chart on 24 April, not only giving Ball his first chart-topping single at the age of 57, but also making Moore the oldest ever person in history to score a number one hit.
+Their cover of "You'll Never Walk Alone" reached number one in the UK singles chart on 24 April, not only giving Ball his first chart-topping single at the age of 57, but also making Moore the oldest ever person in history to score a number one hit.

+In February 2026, Ball released his new single "Vintage" ahead of his new album Glow.